Solid-state lasers include all optically pumped lasers in which the gain medium is a solid at room temperature.

 Customer requirements will differ dependant upon the type of laser, laser rod, source radiation (and source power) being employed and the particular end use of the laser.
 All, however, require a high reflectance material to form the pumping chamber cavity surrounding the laser rod and lamp.
 The efficiency in transfer of radiation from the source to the laser rod (referred to as optical coupling) determines to a large extent the overall efficiency of the laser system.
 The cavity walls must therefore have a high reflectivity at the absorption bands of the laser material.

-Ceramic Reflectors from Morgan Advanced Ceramics
+Ceramic Reflectors from Morgan Advanced Materials

-Ceramic reflectors supplied by Morgan Advanced Ceramics (MAC) work particularly well in Ruby and Nd:YAG laser pumping chambers and can be a highly cost effective alternative to metal coated reflectors.
+Ceramic reflectors supplied by Morgan Advanced Materials (MAC) work particularly well in Ruby and Nd:YAG laser pumping chambers and can be a highly cost effective alternative to metal coated reflectors.
 They are also used extensively as reflectors in housings for high intensity lamps.
 The reflectors are manufactured from Sintox AL, a high purity, porous (99.7% Al2O3) material, that:

 • Resists chemical attack